fallen-icarus/cardano-loans/README.md

 - **Non-Custodial:** Users never cede control of their assets unless they default.
-- **No Volatility Risk:** The use of non-margin loans means a Bitcoiner can secure a loan against their BTC to fund a business or unlock liquidity without ever fearing that a market crash will liquidate their position.
+- **No Volatility Risk:** The use of non-margin loans means a Bitcoiner can secure a loan against their BTC to fund a business or unlock equity without ever fearing that a market crash will liquidate their collateral.
 - **Productive Capital:** This finally gives long-term holders a safe and productive way to use their assets without selling them, creating a compelling reason for Bitcoin liquidity to flow into the Cardano ecosystem.